johncambefort/ecommerce/README.md

 # setup your env file
 cp .env.example .env

+# Run the app
 docker compose up -d

+# Run migrations and seed the db with some sample data
+docker compose exec ecommerce bundle exec db:migrate db:setup
 ```

+You can view and interact with the API endpoints via the Swagger page, at http://localhost:3000/api-docs

 ### Problem Statement
 You have been tasked with designing an inventory and promotions engine for an ecommerce software platform.
 As a business-to-business software platform, customers of your product can use the promotions engine to create promotions for items in their inventory.